data-dot-all/dataall/pages/code.md

 ├── cdk/  :  CDK stacks to be deployed
-├── db/ : models (database table models) and repositories (database operations) ├── handlers/ : code that will be executed in AWS Worker lambda (short-living tasks) ├── indexers/ : eh eh he he
-├── services/ : business logic
+├── db/ : models (database table models) and repositories (database operations) ├── handlers/ : code that will be executed in AWS Worker lambda (short-living tasks) ├── indexers/ : code to handle upsert/delete operations of data.all resources to the OpenSearch Catalog ├── services/ : business logic
 ├── tasks/ : code that will be executed in ECS Tasks (long-living tasks) ├── __init__.py